Members News

 The Dine Out Groups arranges bookings for either Lunch or Dinner at various restaurants and cafes in the area

-We gather from 6.30pm for a 7.30pm meal.
+We convene from 6.30pm for a 7.30pm start.

 Membership